hilalmufti/xyn/README.md

 0.47421368956565857 1.405853033065796 -0.10289861261844635
 -0.830163836479187 0.1463543325662613 0.819881796836853
 ```
-The first two columns your input variables.
+In this case, the first two columns your input variables.
 The last column is your target
 variable.

 You can also customize the random seed, and amount of gaussian noise used to